peteryzhang6/The-Law-of-One/Sessions/Sessions 1-25/Session 1.md

 # 1.7
 **Questioner:** [The question was lost because the questioner was sitting too far from the tape recorder to be recorded.]

 **Ra:** I am Ra.
-Consider, if you will, that the universe is infinite.
+Consider, if you will, that the [[universe]] is infinite.
 This has yet to be proven or disproven, but we can assure you that there is no end to your selves, your understanding, what you would call your journey of seeking, or your perceptions of the creation.

 That which is infinite cannot be many, for many-ness is a finite concept.
 To have infinity you must identify or define that infinity as unity; otherwise, the term does not have any referent or meaning.
 In an Infinite Creator there is only unity.
 You have seen simple examples of unity.
 You have seen the prism which shows all colors stemming from the sunlight.
 This is a simplistic example of unity.

 In truth there is no right or wrong.
-There is no polarity for all will be, as you would say, reconciled at some point in your dance through the mind/body/spirit complex which you amuse yourself by distorting in various ways at this time.
+There is no polarity for all will be, as you would say, reconciled at some point in your dance through the [[Mind-Body-Spirit Complex|mind/body/spirit complex]] which you amuse yourself by distorting in various ways at this time.
 This distortion is not in any case necessary.
 It is chosen by each of you as an alternative to understanding the complete unity of thought which binds all things.
 You are not speaking of similar or somewhat like entities or things.
 You are every thing, every being, every emotion, every event, every situation.
 You are unity.
 You are infinity.
 You are love/light, light/love.
 You are.
 This is the Law of One.

 May we enunciate this law in more detail?
 # 1.8